Lyric's commitment to IDEA values

-As you visit the statement below that outlines Lyric Opera of Chicago's commitment to Inclusion, Diversity, Equity, Access, we offer our third update on recent actions, which encompasses the work done during the third quarter of 2021..
+As you visit the statement below that outlines Lyric Opera of Chicago's commitment to Inclusion, Diversity, Equity and Access, we will also continue to provide updates on recent actions that reflect our work.

 The purpose of this quarterly summary is to show progress and change, over time, in our commitment to IDEA.
 Updates will be published in the month following the most recently completed quarter.

 Lyric conducted Implicit Bias training with Dr. Bryant T. Marks from the National Training Institute on Race & Equity for 100% of the Administrative Staff.
 Parallel training was also made available to all of Lyric’s union groups.

 Robert Goodwin joined the Lyric staff as Vice President for Lyric Unlimited, the company’s learning and community engagement wing.

 Ursulla McWhorter joined the Lyric staff as its first-ever Vice President/ People and Culture.